Minimum Wage

 Overtime Laws

-All non-exempt Montana employees must be paid 1.5 times their regular pay for all hours worked over 40 in a workweek.
+Under Montana law, covered non-exempt employees must be paid overtime compensation at a rate of at least 1.5 times their regular rate of pay for all hours worked over 40 within a single workweek.

 Meal and Rest Break